Using Your Personal Operating Peak

-Personal Operating Peak (POP) is a term I created that identifies the way you work best.
+Personal Operating Peak (POP) is a term I use that identifies the way you work best.
 Your POP can contribute to your success or failure.
-Simply becoming aware of it is all you need to change the way you work and dramatically improve your performance.
+Becoming aware of it is all you need to change the way you work and dramatically improve your performance.

 Here’s what it’s all about.
-There are generally two ways of doing things.
-Read below to see which category you fall into.
+There are generally two ways of looking at this:

 This person needs to be doing more than one task at a time.
 He needs to be occupied, working on issues simultaneously.
 Give this person only one thing to do, and he quickly becomes bored and struggles to get through the task.
 This person may be working on a proposal, working on a website, and planning next week’s work.